hidayatullahap/go-monorepo-example/README.md

 movie watchlist.
 User service for User management and auth service for authentication.
 These 3 services will get bound with gateway.
 Gateway will check for access authentication then if it authenticated it will go to designated service.

+### Folder Structure

+This project will use golang as the main language.
+Every service will put inside golang/cmd. pkg folder can be accessed from all services. inside pkg there are many helpers for application functionality as mongo db connection, mongo index. error handling, grpc helper, http helper, config, crypt, ulid and validator

 ### Prerequisite

 You need to have this following for running this repo: